Outline

 Token Allocation

-At its launch, Zenswap will have a total supply of 1,000,000,000 ZSWAP, allocated across 8 categories, as outlined in the chart below:
+At its launch, Zenswap will have a total supply of 1,000,000,000 ZSWAP, allocated across 8 categories, as outlined in the table below:

 Category | Description | % |